DUI

 There are several categories of DUI charges under Florida Law.
 The actual charge brought against you depends on different factors, including your blood alcohol level at the time of the offense, whether or not there was a drug detected in your system, the number of prior DUI offenses you have and the time elapsed since them, whether or not there were injuries or deaths in a DUI crash, as well as property damage.

-• Multiple DUI - A DUI is an offense that comes with more severe penalties after each conviction.
-A second DUI arrest within 5 years is still a misdemeanor but requires a mandatory minimum 10-day jail sentence along with probation if convicted.
+• Second DUI within 5 years: Still a misdemeanor but requires a mandatory minimum 10-day jail sentence along with probation if convicted.
 Another mandatory requirement is having an interlock device placed in your vehicle for two years.

-• DUI with Property Damage - If a person causes property damage or an injury to another person while driving under the influence as a first offense would be charged with a first-degree misdemeanor which is punishable by a year of probation or jail and a fine of not more than $1000 if convicted.
+• DUI with Property Damage: If a person causes property damage or an injury to another person, first offense would be a first-degree misdemeanor.

 Florida's Licensed DUI Programs